karthick-manoharan/karthick-manoharan.github.io/_posts/2015-09-29-Beautiful-women-in-your-city.md

 <P>As this happens when the mobile is shaked the location is recored and shown in the map for finding og beautiful women.
 If the women enters the numner a hearting will fly up from the location in the map.</P>

-<h4>I dont have any readers other than me for my blog.
-If you find this intersting.
-I would like to work with you on this!</h4>
+<h4>If you find this intersting. connect with me we can work together :D!</h4>